lowlydba/sql-docs/docs/dma/dma-bestpractices.md

 ---
-title: "Best Practices for Data Migration Assistant (SQL Server) | Microsoft Docs" ms.custom: ms.date: "08/24/2017" ms.prod: "sql-non-specified" ms.reviewer: ""
+title: "Best practices for Data Migration Assistant (SQL Server) | Microsoft Docs"
-ms.suite: ""
+description: Learn best practices for migrating SQL Server databases with Data Migration Assistant ms.custom: "" ms.date: "03/12/2019" ms.prod: sql ms.prod_service: "dma" ms.reviewer: ""
-ms.technology:
+ms.technology: dma
-  - "sql-dma"
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: conceptual
 keywords: ""
 helpviewer_keywords:
   - "Data Migration Assistant, Best Practices" ms.assetid: ""
-caps.latest.revision: ""
-author: "sabotta"
+author: HJToland3
-ms.author: "carlasab"
+ms.author: rajpo
-manager: "craigg"
+manager: craigg
 ---

-# Best practices for Running Data Migration Assistant:
+# Best practices for running Data Migration Assistant

-**General**
+This article provides some best practice information for installation, assessment, and migration.

+## Installation
-Do not install and run Data Migration Assistance (DMA) directly on the SQL Server host machine.
+Don't install and run the Data Migration Assistant directly on the SQL Server host machine.

-**Assessment**
+## Assessment
 - Run assessments on production databases during non-peak times.

-- Perform the “Compatibility issues” and “New feature recommendations” assessments separately to reduce the assessment duration.
+- Perform the **Compatibility issues** and **New feature recommendations** assessments separately to reduce the assessment duration.

-**Migration**
+## Migration

-Migrate a server during non-peak times.
+- Migrate a server during non-peak times.

-When migrating a database, provide a single share location accessible by source server and target server, and avoid copy operation if possible.
-Based on the size of the backup file, copy operation will introduce delay.
-It also increases the chances of failing migration due to an extra step.
-If a single location is provided, then DMA will bypass copy operation.
-However, please make sure that the correct permissions are given to the shared folder to avoid migration failures.
+- When migrating a database, provide a single share location accessible by the source server and the target server, and avoid a copy operation if possible.
+A copy operation may introduce delay based on the size of the backup file.
+The copy operation also increases the chances that a migration will fail because of an extra step.
+When a single location is provided, Data Migration Assistant bypasses the copy operation.

+    In addition, be sure that to provide the correct permissions to the shared folder to avoid migration failures.
 The correct permissions are specified in the tool.
-If SQL Server instance runs under Network Service credentials, then give the machine account of the instance the correct permissions on the shared folder.
+If a SQL Server instance runs under Network Service credentials, give the correct permissions on the shared folder to the machine account for the SQL Server instance.

-Enable "encrypt connection" when connecting to Source and Target server.
-Using SSL encryption increases the security of data transmitted across the networks between DMA and the SQL Server instance.
-This is beneficial especially when migrating SQL Logins.
-If SSL encryption is not used and the network is compromised by an attacker, then the SQL Logins being migrated could get intercepted and/or modified, on-the-fly by the attacker.
+- Enable encrypt connection when connecting to the source and target servers.
+Using SSL encryption increases the security of data transmitted across the networks between Data Migration Assistant and the SQL Server instance, which is beneficial especially when migrating SQL logins.
+If SSL encryption isn't used and the network is compromised by an attacker, the SQL logins being migrated could get intercepted and/or modified on-the-fly by the attacker.

     However, if all access involves a secure intranet configuration, encryption might not be required.
-Enabling encryption does slow performance due to extra overhead to encrypt and decrypt packets.
-For more information please refer to [Encrypting Connections to SQL Server](https://go.microsoft.com/fwlink/?linkid=832513).
+Enabling encryption slows performance because the extra overhead that is required to encrypt and decrypt packets.
+For more information, please refer to [Encrypting Connections to SQL Server](https://go.microsoft.com/fwlink/?linkid=832513).